Q: How do I install my Eclipse Sunshade?

 A: If your shade is 30" or larger vertically, then you will need 6 mounting clips.
 If your shade is less than 30", then you will only need 4 mounting clips.
 This is represented by the last two digits of the SKU (EX: 106231 will need 6 clips, while 13626 will need 4 clips).

-Q: When I hold my uninstalled shade up to the side-posts, it doesn't look like it fits well?
+Q: When I hold my uninstalled shade up to the windshield, it doesn't look like it fits well?

-A: The best way to check if a shade will fit is to hold it up vertically in the MIDDLE of the windshield and NOT the side-posts.
-Holding the shade in the middle can usually determine that the shade is a good fit or not.
+A: The best way to check if a shade will fit is to hold it up vertically near the SIDE POSTS and NOT the MIDDLE.
+Holding the shade up near the middle will misrepresent the fit for the shade.

 Q: Do the sunshades obstruct my view from driving?